To promote educational growth and spiritual welfare. To strive towards improving understanding and cooperation between parents and teachers.

 Homecoming – PTO works with Sports Ministry as needed to coordinate details of the event each fall and to secure clean up help afterwards.

-Homeroom Parents – Homeroom Parents coordinate the school holiday parties – Halloween, Christmas and Valentine’s Day.
+Homeroom Parents – Homeroom Parents coordinate the school holiday parties – Halloween, Christmas and Valentine’s Day – and coordinate teacher gifts.
 Additional volunteers assist with parties and provide treats.

 Hospitality – This committee helps welcome and orient new families through a variety of events and materials.

-Picnic Booth – The PTO runs a booth at the annual parish picnic.
+Picnic Booth – The PTO runs the Horserace Bingo booth at the annual parish picnic.
 Volunteers are needed to work the booth.

 Retail Fundraising – The PTO leverages national programs, retailers and apps that donate back to St. Martha when purchases are made, Specifically:

-- Amazon Smile – St. Martha earns 0.5% on purchases made through smile.amazon.com
+- Amazon Smile – St. Martha earns 0.5% on eligible purchases made through smile.amazon.com.
+Only purchases made at smile.amazon.com (not the general website or app) generate donations

 - Box Tops for Education donates money for each Box Top collected at St. Martha.
 Students earn dress down days every other month for turning in Box Tops.
-There are also collection drives twice a year with classroom competitions and prize incentives.
+There is also a collection drive with classroom competitions and prize incentives.

 Santa’s Workshop – Santa’s Workshop provides students with an opportunity to purchase gifts for family and friends.
 The event takes place during two school days in early December.
 Volunteers help inventory the merchandise, price items, set up tables and help the children shop.